Tensor product of cyclic A$_\infty$-algebras and their Kontsevich classes: Tensor products and cup products

 where E is the number of edges of $\Gamma$ and $(-)^+$ and $(-)^-$ are the two half-edges of an edge. \end{defn}

-\begin{lem} The map $c_{A,\Gamma}$ is independent of all the choices made, namely, orderings of vertices and edges of $\Gamma$, orientations of each edge and choices of roots $e_{i,0}$.

-Moreover, $c_{A,\Gamma}$ is a chain map, that is $c_{A,\Gamma}(\partial G)=0$. \end{lem} \proof The independence of the choices of ordering of vertices and roots $e_{i,0}$ is proved in the same way as Lemma \ref{lema.delta}, this time using the cyclicity of $\rho$.
+\begin{lem} The map $\widetilde{c_{A,\Gamma}}$ is independent of all the choices made, namely, orderings of vertices and edges of $\Gamma$, orientations of each edge and choices of roots $e_{i,0}$. \end{lem} \proof The independence of the choices of ordering of vertices and roots $e_{i,0}$ is proved in the same way as Lemma \ref{lema.delta}, this time using the cyclicity of $\rho$.